Sapir Consulting US

 experienced nurses, project managers, scrum masters, agile coaches, engineers and marketing consultants.

-Talk learning objectives – be BOLDER – based on Michael : Marketing the
+Talk learning objectives – be BOLDER – based on Michael : Success in the Gig Economy - https://amzn.to/35llIHW Available now for Pre-Order

 * What does it take to thrive in the gig economy?